-This is the practice of optimizing web pages to earn organic traffic and improve a website’s ranking in search engine results (SERPs) with relevant keywords.
+This is the practice of optimizing web pages to earn organic website traffic and improve a website’s ranking in search engine results (SERPs) with relevant keywords.
 This includes optimizing HTML, internal links, and metadata, along with posting high-quality images and/or videos.

-Off-page SEO is a tactic to generate external backlinks and ratings to improve your site’s authority and credibility.
+Off-page SEO is a tactic used to generate external backlinks and ratings to improve your site’s authority and credibility.
 While link building plays a big role in improving off-page SEO, good PR and social media marketing also form part of a robust contractor SEO strategy.

 These SEO optimizations happen behind-the-scenes and have to do with improving the code on your website, so search engines can crawl and index your web pages more effectively.
 Things like site speed, structure, and URL canonicalization fall under technical SEO.

 This SEO category helps your contractor company become more visible in local search results and Google local pack.
 It targets specific locations, so a business can rank in that area.
 The difference between local SEO for contractors and on-page SEO is intent.
 In practice, local SEO for general contractors is the act of enhancing your online contractor profile, so your business is found by users searching close by.

 To have a holistic marketing ecosystem, an SEO strategy for construction companies must incorporate all four types of SEO to increase the chances of ranking high on search engine results.
 The better your website’s SEO, the higher you’ll rank, and the higher you rank, the more likely you are to receive a steady stream of traffic.

 And the more steady traffic you get, the more likely you’ll maintain your position on search engine results or climb even higher.
 Why does this matter?

 Well, 75% of people never scroll past the first page on a Google search.
 So, if you want to achieve good search engine marketing results, you simply can’t afford to rank on the second page.